 - Melt the butter in a small pot over a medium-low heat, until it turns medium brown and starts to smell ‘nutty’.
 Don’t let it burn!
 Remove from the heat and let cool to room temperature.

 - Whisk the melted butter with the sugar, spices, and egg in a large bowl on medium speed until creamy.

-- Mix the flour and baking powder in a medium bowl with a fork.
+- Mix the flour and baking powder in a small mixing bowl with a fork.
 Beat into the butter mixture some at a time at medium speed until fully combined.
 Scrape down the bowl frequently.

 - Set out 1 large piece of clingfilm on a worktop.
 Mold the dough with your hands into a log, about 10″ long (it will be very soft).
 Make the log shorter for wider-diameter biscuits; longer for smaller ones.

 - Roll the log tightly in the clingfilm and place in the fridge for at least 2 hours (or overnight; anywhere up to 24 hours).
 After 30 minutes, roll the wrapped log on the fridge shelf so it stays round, and doesn’t flatten on the bottom.

 - When ready to bake, preheat your oven to 180 C (160 C fan-assisted) and line both baking trays with paper.